1 in 3 Ontario registered practical nurses considering quitting due to pandemic, poll suggests | CBC News

 1 in 3 Ontario registered practical nurses considering quitting due to pandemic, poll suggests

-'I have held hands with those dying alone,' respondent says in survey by nurses' union
+'I have held hands with those dying alone,' respondent says in survey by nurses' group

 Nearly three quarters of Ontario's registered practical nurses have reached a breaking point during the pandemic, with one in three reporting they are considering leaving the profession, a new survey suggests.